 The culprit is fuel.
 Higher global oil and diesel prices, linked to the conflict in the Middle East, have fed through to Chilean petrol pumps and pushed the recent monthly readings up faster than the bank would like.

 A ratings-agency rule of thumb is that central banks hate surprises on the upside, and this is a small one.
-It is enough to keep the bank cautious, but not enough to derail its longer plan to bring inflation back to its three per cent target by the middle of 2027.
+It is enough to keep the bank cautious, but not enough to derail its longer plan to bring inflation back to its three per cent target by the third quarter of 2027.

 What it means for the rate path and the peso